HQSquantumsimulations/struqture/Migration_Guide.md

 hamiltonian = FermionHamiltonian().from_json_struqture_1(ham_json_struq_1)
 ```

 * Additionally, as of struqture 1.9, there are conversion functions to convert from struqture 2.0 to struqture 1.0 objects, which can be used analogously to the ones in the code snippet above.
-Should you wish to use them, please ensure you have installed struqture 1.9 or higher, using the `--features` flag in maturin, with the following feature specified: `unstable_struqture_2_import`.
+Should you wish to use them, you will need to install struqture manually, using [maturin](https://github.com/PyO3/maturin).
+When running maturin, please ensure you are installing struqture 1.9 or higher, using the `--features` flag with the following feature specified: `unstable_struqture_2_import`.